FOLIO-FSE/migration_acquisition_tool/README.md

   -h, --help     show this help message and exit
 ```

-For example, to create Orders for the Alexandria library, without fetching reference data from FOLIO
+For example, to create Orders for the Alexandria library, without fetching reference data from FOLIO.

 ```
 python main_AcqErm.py alexandria p no_ref